Profits Tax Return and Supplementary Form to Profits Tax Return

 Normal Filing Time

-Generally, Profits Tax return, any required supplementary forms and other forms should be filed within 1 month from the date of issue.
-The compliance date of submission is specified on page 1 of the Profits Tax return.
+Generally, Profits Tax Return and any required supplementary forms should be filed within 1 month from the date of issue.
+The compliance date of submission is specified on page 1 of the Profits Tax Return.

 Further Extension for using Electronic Filing

-If your tax representative has duly applied for an extension to file your 2023/24 Profits Tax return under the Block Extension Scheme, the due date is normally extended as follows:
+If your tax representative has duly applied for an extension to file your 2024/25 Profits Tax Return under the Block Extension Scheme, the due date is normally extended as follows:

 Accounting Date Extended Due Date Electronic Filing Extended Due Date